hackclub/hackclub/workshops/web-scraping/README.md

 To complete this tutorial, you need to have Node.js (version 8.x or later) and npm installed on your computer.

 # Getting Started
-Lets create a new `scraper` directory for this project and initialize it as an NPM package by running `npm init -y` in the project root.
+Let's create a new `scraper` directory for this project and initialize it as an NPM package by running `npm init -y` in the project root.

 ## Setting up TypeScript
 Lets setup TypeScript: